 THEREFORE, IT IS HEREBY ORDERED that the Judgment is stayed in partpending final resolution of the appeal from the Judgment.
 The permanent injunction enjoining enforcement of California Penal Code § 32310 (a) and (b) is hereby stayed, effective 5:00 p.m., Friday, April 5, 2019.
 Read or download complete ruling here: 2019-04-04-Order-Staying-in-Part-Judgment-Pending-Appeal

-So as of 5:00 PM PDT Friday, April 5, 2019 GunStuff has ceased taking orders for hi-cap mags shipping to California.
-Joel Persinger from GunGuy TV explains the situation in a way laymen can understand.
+You can learn more about the California gun ban by listening to Joel Persinger from GunGuy TV explaining the situation in a way laymen can understand.
 We urge all California customers to watch this video in its entirety:

 On Friday, March 29, 2019, a federal judge ruled that California’s ban on is unconstitutional: